 An invention is a product of the imagination, which can be a device or a process.
-Using Crayola® Colored Pencils, make a list of inventions that make your life easier.
+With Crayola® Colored Pencils, students make a list of inventions that make their lives easier.
 Compile a class list of helpful inventions with Crayola Washable Markers.

-Discuss with your classmates what your lives would be like without these inventions.
+Students discuss with classmates what their lives would be like without these inventions.
 What wouldn't you be able to do?
 If possible, interview someone who lived before the items were invented.
-With a small group, act out what your life would be like without these inventions.
+With a small group, students act out what their lives would be like without these inventions.

-Now make a class list of inventions that you wish were available.
+Students now collaborate to make a class list of inventions that they wish were available.
 What tasks could be made easier?
 How?

-Divide into small groups.
-With others in your group, choose one invention to make.
-Together, draw a sketch of your invention.
-Write a paragraph to explain the name of your invention, how it works, and its purpose.
+Divide students into small groups.
+Each group will choose one invention to make.
+Together, students draw a sketch of possible invention.
+Write a paragraph to explain the name of the invention, how it works, and its purpose.

 Break the invention into smaller parts so each person can make part of it.
 Use recycled cardboard boxes, recycled foam produce trays, recycled file folders, recycled cardboard paper towel rolls, recycled plastic containers, paper cups and plates, and other craft items.
 Cut pieces with Crayola Scissors.
 Try to make some parts moveable, perhaps with rubber bands.

-Decorate each part of your creation with Crayola Crayons, Markers, and Colored Pencils.
-Assemble stationary parts of your invention with Crayola School Glue.
+Decorate each part of the team's creation with Crayola Crayons, Markers, and Colored Pencils.
+Assemble stationary parts of invention with Crayola School Glue.
 Dry.

-Cover your art area with newspaper.
-Paint parts of your invention with Crayola Tempera and Paint Brushes.
+Students cover their work areas with recycled newspaper.
+Paint parts of the group's invention with Crayola Tempera Paint.
 Dry.